takaebato/rack-dev_insight/CONTRIBUTING.md

 2. User resource is created by scaffold, so you can access `http://localhost:3000/users` to initiate requests.
 3. To reflect file changes of the gem, run `docker compose restart dummy-app-rails`.
 4. Code snippets for making various HTTP requests and SQL queries are available in `gem/tasks/dummy_app/template_files/snippet.rb`.
+5. `http://localhost:3000/debugs` might be useful for checking various SQL queries and API calls.

 ## How to Submit a Contribution